 Vesta is a rare example of a large parent body.
-It spawned the V-type asteroids and the ‘HED’ group of achondritic meteorites (meteorites lacking chondrules), most if not all of which can be attributed to the two enormous impact craters 500 and 400 km wide and 13 km deep near its south pole.
+It spawned the V-type asteroids and the ‘HED’ group of achondritic meteorites (meteorites lacking chondrules), most if not all of which can be attributed to the two impact craters 500 and 400 km wide and 13 km deep near its south pole.
 Although its mass is 23,000 times smaller than Earth’s, Vesta was still large enough to have differentiated into mantle and core: internal melting caused light minerals (silicates) to float towards the surface and caused heavy minerals (rich in iron) to sink towards the centre.
-The source of the heat is unclear, for although the asteroid formed only 2–4 million years after CAIs, the heat from radioactivity seems to have been insufficient to cause large-scale melting (Kunihiro et al. 2004, Sokol et al. 2007).
-That Vesta is no younger than most chondrules is challenging for the nebula hypothesis.
-Possibly it derived from the explosion of a still larger body and was already molten at that point.
+The source of its internal heat is unclear.
+Although it formed only 2–4 million years after CAIs, its radioactivity then seems to have been insufficient to cause large-scale melting (Kunihiro et al. 2004, Sokol et al. 2007).
+That Vesta is no younger than most chondrules is also challenging.
+Possibly it derived from the explosion of a still larger body and was already molten at that juncture.

-Whatever its origin, Vesta is exceptional.
-It is the second largest asteroid in the main belt and, being rockier than Ceres, the only one known to have differentiated.
-Other bodies once existed large enough to have differentiated, but these have long since perished and what remains are the products of disaggregation rather than aggregation.
+Other bodies existed large enough to have differentiated have long since perished.
+What remains are the products of disaggregation rather than aggregation.
 Some asteroids, such as Itokawa, the near-Earth S-type body visited in 2005 by Japan’s Hyabusa probe, are loosely bound ‘rubble piles’.
-They grew from the dust and boulders produced by the break-up of older, more coherent bodies, so that they too are not first-generation asteroids on the way to becoming planetesimals.
+They grew from dust and boulders produced by the break-up of older, more coherent bodies, so that they too are not first-generation asteroids on the way to becoming planetesimals.
 Itokawa is 40% porous.

-With the minor exception of recent sample-return missions, meteorites alone give us direct access to the composition of the asteroids, so in the interests of objectivity meteorites have to be classified separately.
-There are two main types: those whose parents underwent heating but not melting (chondrites) and those whose parents underwent melting all the way to differentiation (achondrites, such as stony-irons, irons and the HED family).
+With the exception of recent sample-return missions, only meteorites give us direct access to the composition of the asteroids.
+In the interest of objectivity they have to be classified separately.
+There are two main types: those whose parents underwent heating but not melting (chondrites) and those whose parents underwent melting all the way to differentiation (achondrites, such as irons, stony-irons and the HED family).
 As above [section 3], chondrites are aggregations of relatively fine material that derived from one or more exploded planets.
-The immediate forbears of the achondrites – Vesta is the only extant example – were probably coherent masses of expelled molten material.
-Vesta’s differentiated structure indicates that the planet from which it originated had not differentiated, at least fully; otherwise Vesta, a smaller body than its parent, would not itself have had the wherewithal to differentiate into crust, mantle and core.
+The immediate forbears of the achondrites were probably coherent masses of expelled molten material.
+Vesta is the only extant example.
+The body from which it originated cannot have differentiated fully, otherwise it would not itself have had the wherewithal to differentiate into crust, mantle and core.

-Analysis has confirmed that the olivine grains within chondrules derive from mantle material (Libourel & Krot 2007).
+Analysis has confirmed that the olivine grains within chondrules have a mantle composition (Libourel & Krot 2007).
 In terms of the nebula hypothesis, ‘Chondrules are not as pristine as conventionally viewed; instead, they consist of nebular and asteroidal materials and must have postdated accretion … and [also have postdated] differentiation of some early generation planetesimals.’
-If the asteroids sampled by chondrites were to be completely melted and differentiated, the resultant body would comprise a small metallic core (since they have some iron and nickel), a thick olivine-dominated mantle and a thin, predominantly basaltic crust (Greenwood et al. 2015).
+If the asteroids sampled by chondrites were to be completely melted and differentiated, the resultant body would comprise a small metallic core (since they have some iron and nickel), a thick olivine-dominated mantle and a thin, dominantly basaltic crust (Greenwood et al. 2015).
 Thus the problem posed by the shortage of differentiated, olivine-rich asteroids is solved by recognising that olivine and other such silicates are the main ingredients of chondritic asteroids.

 The recipe for a complete planet is chondrites (comprising CAIs, chondrules and matrix) + iron meteorites.
-The academic debate over which of the chondrite groups contributed to Earth’s bulk composition is misconceived.
+The academic debate over which of the chondrite groups gave rise to Earth’s bulk composition is misconceived.
 Collectively, chondrites derive from the same starting material from which every rocky planet was made.
-Achondrites lack chondrules because they are the cooled remains of igneous rock, for example basalt, but one cannot assume that the rock before it melted contained chondrules.
-The achondrites that derive from Vesta are just as old as most chondrules.
-So are the ureilites, dated to 4566.7 ± 1.5 Ma (Zhu et al. 2020).
+Achondrites lack chondrules because they are the remains of igneous rock, such as basalt, but one cannot assume that the rock before it melted contained chondrules.
+The achondrites that derive from Vesta are as old as most chondrules.
+So too are the ureilites, dated to 4566.7 ± 1.5 Ma (Zhu et al. 2020).
 Various other achondrites date between 4566.5 ± 0.20 Ma and 4565.47 ± 0.20 Ma (Baker et al. 2005, Wadhwa et al. 2009, Reger et al. 2023).
-Polymict ureilites are thought to represent material from the daughter bodies that reassembled after the catastrophic disruption of the parent ureilite body (Goodrich et al. 2015).
 Evidently a body large enough to have undergone at least partial differentiation existed at the same time as chondrules were forming.
+The chronological evidence by itself disproves the nebula hypothesis.

-Ages can be expected to vary somewhat, since isotope dating dates the point at which a mineral cools and crystallises to become a closed system, and both cooling rates and crystallisation rates vary.
-A km-sized lump of molten iron will take longer to cool than a mm-sized chondrule.
-That aside, tungsten isotope data suggest that metal-silicate differentiation in the parents of iron meteorites occurred ‘extremely early’, within 0.3–3.0 Ma of CAI formation and about the same time as chondrules (Schersten et al. 2006, Qin et al. 2008, Burckhardt et al. 2008, Connelly et al. 2019).
-The different ages within the 0.3–3.0 Ma bracket reflect distinct degrees of melting and melt segregation within a single body, with Fe-FeS melt forming at ~1000° C and pure Fe melt forming at ~1700° C (Kruijer et al. 2014).
-As with other achondrites, that irons should have formed this early is surprising, since they originated from the cores of differentiated bodies, whereas CAIs and chondrules were supposedly primitive.
+Ages can be expected to vary somewhat, since isotope decay series date the point at which crystallisation of the mineral seals off the system, and rates of cooling and crystallisation vary.
+A km-sized lump of molten iron would have taken longer to cool than a mm-sized chondrule.
+That aside, metal-silicate differentiation in the parents of iron meteorites occurred extremely early, within 0.3–3.0 Ma of CAI formation and about the same time as chondrules (Schersten et al. 2006, Qin et al. 2008, Burkhardt et al. 2008, Connelly et al. 2019, Anand et al. 2021, Spitzer et al. 2021).
+The different ages within the 0.3–3.0 Ma bracket reflect different degrees of melting and melt segregation within single bodies, with Fe-FeS melt forming at ~1000° C and pure Fe melt forming at ~1700° C (Kruijer et al. 2014).
+As with other achondrites, formation of iron meteorites this early is surprising, since they originated from differentiated bodies, whereas CAIs and chondrules were supposedly primitive.
 Once the rocky mantle was stripped away, cooling was rapid.
-Almost all the iron core remnants examined in one study had been exposed simultaneously, and within 7.8–11.7 Ma of CAI formation (Hunt et al. 2022).

 If the initial mass [of the asteroid belt] was ~103 times higher [than now] and many Moon-sized or larger protoplanets were present, collision rates would have been greatly enhanced while the differentiated bodies were still hot.
 As mantles are not efficiently stripped from cores by catastrophic impacts between asteroid-sized bodies, the IVA metallic body may have formed as a result of a grazing collision between protoplanets that disrupted the core of a Moon-sized body creating a string of metal-rich bodies.